Wildernessdick/Portfolio-website/README.md

 # Note

-- This project is still in development and some features may be missing or incomplete.
+~~- This project is still in development and some features may be missing or incomplete.
-  I'm working on it when I have time, but it's not my main focus at the moment :face_with_spiral_eyes:.
+  I'm working on it when I have time, but it's not my main focus at the moment :face_with_spiral_eyes:.~~~

+- update, December 2023, discontinued.

   If you have any questions or feedback, please don't hesitate to contact me.

 ## Features